Damsel in Defense is an unusual MLM that focuses on self-defense products for women, including products for women to carry and those for the home.

 At baseline, distributors for the company earn 25% commission from sales they make.
 In theory, you could just stick to this level of the company if you wanted to earn a little bit of money.
 25% is actually pretty good if you can sell enough product on a daily basis.

 However, Damsel in Defense is an MLM and this means that it has a focus on recruitment and building a team.
-So, most of the bonuses come from the people you recruit and how successful they are.
-For example, the figure below is the early ranks in the company.
+Most of the bonuses come from the people you recruit and how successful they are.
+For example, the figure below shows the early ranks of the company.

 There is one other slightly complicated thing about Damsel in Defense.
 This is the fact that you have to remain active to make money from the MLM portion.
 This practice is fairly common among MLMs, but it’s also pretty frustrating.
 The company explains it like this:

-So basically, you have to spend $150 with the company every three months (excluding the month that you enroll).
+This means that you need to sell $150 in products every three months.
 If you don’t meet this requirement, you can still earn money from commissions, but you can’t earn money from your rank or your downline.